Gavin Maxwell: Gavin Maxwell's friendship with Kathleen Raine

 The title of Maxwell's book Ring of Bright Water was taken from the poem The Marriage of Psyche published in 1952 by Kathleen Raine.
 After their first meeting in August 1949, Maxwell and Raine developed a deep friendship, initially over their shared appreciation of Northumberland.
-But in Raine's case leading to an intense love that Maxwell could not reciprocate, telling her that he was homosexual.
+In Raine's case, however, this led to an intense love that Maxwell could not reciprocate, telling her that he was homosexual.
 Raine had a significant impact on Maxwell's literary career: she introduced Maxwell to her close friend Janet Adam Smith, who arranged Maxwell's poems to be published in the New Statesman in January 1950; then in November 1950 she introduced him to the publisher Rupert Hart-Davis, which led to Maxwell's first book Harpoon at a Venture.
 From 1957 to 1960 Raine and Maxwell lived in separate flats within the same building in Paultons Square.

 The Lion's Mouth was Raine's memoir of the relationship, that she first started writing in 1962 but published in 1977.
 Raine's love for Maxwell was all consuming, sometimes obsessive and mostly one-sided.
 Maxwell was in awe of her intellect, at times valued their friendship but on other occasions would express his frustration and anger towards Raine.
 For this she blamed only herself, despite the fact that Maxwell was entirely capable of creating his own calamities.
 The relationship was pitted by many arguments, with frequent reconciliations initiated by Raine, who was six years older than Maxwell and a twice divorced mother of two teenage children.